Trackage/traipse/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# triplib
+# traipse

-CAUTION, triplib is very much in-development and has not been extensively checked.
+CAUTION, traipse is very much in-development and has not been extensively checked.

 <!-- badges: start -->